RikiRyu/vxlan_project/README.md

-# VXLAN Lab Example with Containernet
+# VXLAN Demo Example with Containernet

 This repository contains a Python script (`vxlan_lab.py`) that demonstrates the functionality of VXLAN (Virtual Extensible LAN).
 It sets up a network topology with two Virtual Tunnel Endpoints (VTEPs) and two separate LAN segments, showing how Layer 2 frames are encapsulated into IP/UDP packets to extend a virtual network across an IP transport network.